evanx/concerto/README.md

 - provide a utility to ease cert generation and enrollment for SSL authentication
 - support HTTP-based customer notification e.g. via Slack, Telegram

+### Future plans

-In the future, we will implement a cert registry service to replace the git-based repo:
+We might implement a cert registry service to replace the git-based repo:
 - enable an account to be registered with auto-enrollment of the original client cert
 - add/update certs to the registry via HTTP POST with an authorised "admin" cert